Home Remedies for Allergies: What Works?

 Spring brings warmer weather and longer days, while the autumn ushers in crisp air and pumpkin-spice lattes.
 But these seasonal changes aren't welcomed by everyone.
 For many of us, they're eclipsed by the itchy eyes, sneezing, and congestion of hay fever and other allergies.
 What to do?

 Some allergies are severe and require the attention of a doctor or other health care professional.
 For milder cases, though, home remedies may provide all the relief you need, with relatively little expense or hassle.
 Even people with bad allergies who need medication may find these at-home tips helpful for easing symptoms.

 Watch the video: 5 Home Remedies for Allergies That Actually Work

 Using a Neti pot is simple.
+You can buy them online or at your local drugstore (try the ComfyPot, which has lots of great reviews on Amazon).
 First, fill the pot with a mixture of salt and warm water (you can buy premeasured kits or make your own).
 Then tilt your head to the side and pour the solution in one nostril until it flows out the other, repeating the process on the opposite side.
 (Important note: Use boiled or distilled water only, as tap water can introduce potentially dangerous organisms into your system.)